-India country profile - BBC News
+India country profile

 President: Ram Nath Kovind

+Ram Nath Kovind, a Dalit - one of India's lowest castes - was picked by an electoral college to become president in July 2017.

+He is a Supreme Court lawyer and has earned widespread respect as the governor of the northern state of Bihar.

-India's presidency is largely ceremonial but can play a significant role if, for example, no party wins an outright majority in national elections.
+India's presidency is largely ceremonial, but can play a significant role if, for example, no party wins an outright majority in national elections.

 Prime Minister: Narendra Modi

-Hard-line Hindu nationalist Narendra Modi stormed to power on a surge of popular expectation and anger at corruption and weak growth.
+Hindu nationalist Narendra Modi stormed to power on a surge of popular expectation and anger at corruption and weak growth.

 Despite Mr Modi's polarising image, his Bharatiya Janata Party (BJP) scored an unprecedented landslide victory in the May 2014 parliamentary elections.

-It was the first time in 30 years that a single party had won a parliamentary majority on its own.
+It was the first time in 30 years that a single party had won a clear parliamentary majority.

-Mr Modi fought his campaign on his record as chief minister of the economically successful state of Gujarat, promising to revitalise India's flagging economy.
+Mr Modi fought on his record as chief minister of the economically successful state of Gujarat, promising to revitalise India's flagging economy.

-But his time as chief minister of Gujarat was overshadowed by accusations that he did too little to stop the religious riots in 2001 which saw more than 1,000 people, mainly Muslims, killed.
+But his time in Gujarat was overshadowed by accusations that he did too little to stop the religious riots in 2001, which saw more than 1,000 people - mainly Muslims - killed.

 MEDIA